March 11-12, 2027

 Please submit papers via email:

-- Submit full papers in PDF format
+[email protected]- Submit full papers or extended abstracts (minimum 1,000 words) in PDF format

 - Include author information